 The British Columbia Centre for Disease Control (BCCDC) has added another round of B.C. flights to its list of public COVID-19 exposures.

-The public health agency on Saturday, Nov.
-26 warned passengers who travelled aboard the following 13 flights that they may have been exposed to the coronavirus while flying in or out of the province recently:
+The public health agency on Saturday, Dec.
+12 warned passengers who travelled aboard the following six flights that they may have been exposed to the coronavirus while flying in or out of Vancouver earlier this month:

-Saturday's update comes following numerous B.C. flights that have been identified in recent days for carrying one or more individuals who have since tested positive for the virus, including five recent flights the BCCDC announced Thursday.
+Saturday's update comes following numerous B.C. flights that have been identified in recent weeks for carrying one or more individuals who have since tested positive for the virus, including two recent flights the BCCDC announced Tuesday.

-The latest additions to the list were announced one day after provincial health officer Dr. Bonnie Henry announced a record high 911 new cases of the virus confirmed in a 24-hour period, along with 11 more deaths attributable to the coronavirus.
-According to Henry, there are 10,430 British Columbians currently under active public health monitoring as a result of identified exposure to known cases
+The latest additions to the list were announced one day after provincial health officer Dr. Bonnie Henry announced 737 new cases of the virus confirmed in a 24-hour period, along with 11 more deaths attributable to the coronavirus.
+According to Henry, there are 9,589 British Columbians currently under active public health monitoring as a result of identified exposure to known cases

-As cases continue to spike, the provincial health officer implemented new orders earlier this month instructing British Columbians to avoid any non-essential travel outside their home communities until at least Dec.
-7.
+As cases continue to spike, the provincial health officer implemented new orders last month instructing British Columbians to avoid any non-essential travel outside their home communities.
+Those orders have been extended until at least Jan.
+8.

 Your flight has been identified for having COVID-19 on board.
 What next?